r-lib/ellipsis/README.md

 ignored.
 This package explores an approach to making `...` safer, by inspecting its contents and warning if any elements were not evaluated.

-In the long run, this code is likely to live elsewhere.
+In the long run, this code is likely to live elsewhere (hopefully R-core might be interested so we could make it part of base R).
 This repository tracks the current state of the experiment.

 ## Installation